For Good Adhesion

-“Cleanliness is next to Godliness” the old expression goes.
+“Cleanliness is next to Godliness,” the old expression goes.
 This is certainly true when preparing a surface for an epoxy application.
 The surface has to be clean to begin with or there may be adhesion problems.
 But often, our good intentions with respect to cleaning a surface result in contaminates deposited on the surface.
 Below are some potential surface contaminates, ways to avoid them, and an almost foolproof method to determine if a surface is clean or contaminated.

 Oil, grease, wax, etc.

 Generally speaking, there is no good reason to wipe a surface with an organic solvent unless there is good evidence that an organic contaminate is present on the surface.
-We are all familiar with solvents like acetone, lacquer thinner and proprietary mixtures like DuPont Prep-Sol™ that are made to remove specific contaminates.
-Most solvents of this type will remove organic contaminates such as oil, grease, wax, etc. So wiping a surface with an organic solvent may seem like a great idea.
+We are all familiar with solvents like acetone, lacquer thinner, and proprietary mixtures like DuPont Prep-Sol™ that are made to remove specific contaminants.
+Most solvents of this type will remove organic contaminants such as oil, grease, wax, etc. So wiping a surface with an organic solvent may seem like a great idea.
 However, the solvents are also capable of dissolving contaminates from rags and depositing them on the work surface.
 This is not good.
 For example, silicone is a well-known mold release and incidentally an ingredient in many home laundry fabric softeners.
 We know of many instances where a surface was contaminated by silicone that was extracted from a rag by a solvent.
 In addition, many organic solvents are capable of dissolving man-made fibers found in rags.
 Your wipe down with acetone could be depositing plastic on the surface you are trying to clean.
 These dissolved plastics can act just like a mold release.

 See Surface Preparation in the WEST SYSTEM User Manual.

 Despite the dust, a freshly sanded surface is about as clean as a surface can get, but there is always an urge to rub your hand over it to check for smoothness.
 This is not a good practice unless you are wearing a clean glove.
 The naturally occurring oil that helps protect your skin has just been spread over the surface.
-Not only does this contaminate polyester or epoxy surfaces but the salt on your skin also speeds corrosion of metal surfaces, which may cause adhesion problems.
+Not only does this contaminate polyester or epoxy surfaces but the salt on your skin also speeds the corrosion of metal surfaces, which may cause adhesion problems.

 Every last particle of sanding dust does not need to be removed to get good adhesion.
 Get the bulk of it off and consider the remaining dust as an epoxy filler.
 Good methods for removing sanding dust are to vacuum it off, sweep it off with a non-contaminated bench brush, or wash it off with water.

 The manufacturers of sticky tack rags maintain that wiping a surface with their products will not leave a residue.
 However, it is probable that the rag does leave a residue although most paints and varnishes have enough solvent to remove or dissolve the residue.
-Epoxy, in contrast, contains none of these aggressive solvents and the residue from sticky tack rags can cause adhesion problems and fisheyes in subsequent coats of epoxy.
+Epoxy, in contrast, contains none of these aggressive solvents, and the residue from sticky tack rags can cause adhesion problems and fisheyes in subsequent coats of epoxy.
 An alternative to a tack rag is a static wipe that is used dry and leaves no residue.

 It is a common practice to use compressed air to remove sanding dust.
 However, aside from the mess created by blowing dust, it is possible that blowing compressed air on the surface will contaminate the surface with compressor oil or water.

-Other sources of contamination.
+Other sources of contamination

 Some shop heat sources are very capable of contaminating a surface.
 “Torpedo” (salamander) heaters do not burn cleanly.
 They are capable of exhausting large amounts of moisture and hydrocarbons, which can quickly accumulate on a work surface.